grahambell/crab/README.rst

     This should be used with caution to avoid specifying the same identifier for multiple cron jobs.

+CRABIGNORE
+    Prevents Crab from acting on specific cron jobs.
+Jobs imported with this value present and not set to 0/no/off/false will not be entered into the database.
+Additionally if the ``crabsh`` wrapper script is used to run such a job, it will not report its status to the Crab server.

 CRABPIDFILE
     Gives the path to a PID file which ``crabsh`` should use to control the execution of a cron job.
 When this parameter is set, it will